ONBOARD CARD 01 — Start to Block Island

 DATA TO CHECK

-Before start: - Wind: current and forecast for Narragansett Bay and RI Sound (HRRR, NAM) - Sea breeze development timing (if light air start) - OPC surface analysis - front position if W-PF analog - Block Island Sound tidal current (aids or opposes the first 50 nm) - TSS routing requirement per current year SIs - confirm compliance lane
+Before start: - Wind: current and forecast for Narragansett Bay and RI Sound (HRRR, NAM) - Sea breeze development timing (if light air start) - OPC surface analysis — front position if W-PF analog - Block Island Sound tidal current - TSS routing requirement per current-year SIs — confirm compliance lane

 First 3–6 hours offshore: - Actual wind vs forecast: is the model right? - Pressure gradient building as expected? - Which side of the fleet has more pressure?